beluganos/beluganos/doc/feature-snmp.md

 - `trap2map`: The mapping list between interface name of Linux container (eth1, eth2, ...) and logical interface number recognized by ASIC driver (1, 2, ...).
 	- Format: `<LXC-interface-name>: <ASIC-logical-interface-number>`
 	- This settings are depend on your hardware.
 The physical interface number should be changed.
-	- The default settings are set up for Edge-core AS5812-54X (10G x48, 40G x6 switch).
-	- Other sample configuration is described at the bottom of this document.
+Sample configuration is described at the bottom of this document.
 - `trap2sink`: The lists of IP address of trap servers.
 	- Format: `addr: <Trap-server-address>:<Trap-port>`
 	- You can set one or more SNMP trap servers.